How to use menstrual cup

 5. Clean and disinfect your cup thoroughly after your period.
 Dry it and store it in a cool and dry place.
 Do not store it inside a sealed container.

-(* Each cup has a suggested way for disinfection.
+7. (* Each brand has a suggested way of disinfection for its products.
 Read the instruction manual before taking any action.)

 happeriod_menstrual cup_how to clean